PedGit025/NetLogo_ABM/README.md

 ## CREDITS AND REFERENCES

-Created by CA group 1 Grad/Undergrad,De La Salle University Manila, as part of our agent based modeling project in CA class? (forgot out class code) .
+Created by CA group 1 Grad/Undergrad,De La Salle University Manila, as part of our agent based modeling project in CA class CSC931M G01.

 For educational use.
 No external datasets or libraries were used.